jbyuki/nabla.nvim/README.md

   * `$ ... $` : inline form
   * `$$ ... $$` : wrapped form

+See [test/docs/dirichlet.txt](https://github.com/jbyuki/nabla.nvim/blob/master/test/docs/dirichlet.txt) for a document using nabla.nvim.

 Reference
 ---------

-See [test/input.txt](https://github.com/jbyuki/nabla.nvim/blob/master/test/input.txt) or [test/docs/dirichlet.txt](https://github.com/jbyuki/nabla.nvim/blob/master/test/docs/dirichlet.txt) for examples.
+See [test/input.txt](https://github.com/jbyuki/nabla.nvim/blob/master/test/input.txt) or  for examples.

 **Note**: If the notation you need is not present or there is a misaligned expression, feel free to open an [Issue](https://github.com/jbyuki/nabla.nvim/issues).